-- Ÿ LAZ-MD Holdings will hold % of the Lazard Group common membership interests (or % if the underwriters' over-allotment option is exercised in full), - Y Lazard Ltd will indirectly hold will indirectly hold option is exercised in full), which is described in fully, and the control of the Lazard Group common membership interests (or the Lazard Group common membership interests). - Y LAZ-MD Holdings will hold our Class B common stock, which will entitle it to % of the voting power of, and no economic rights in, Lazard (or % of the voting power if the underwriters' over-allotment option is exercised in full), and - $\ddot{ m Y}$ the working members will be the sole members of each of LAZ-MD Holdings and LFCM Holdings .
+Ϋ́ LAZ-MD Holdings will hold 62.5% of the Lazard Group common membership interests (or 59.5% if the underwriters' over-allotment option is exercised in full),

+- Ÿ Lazard Ltd will indirectly hold 37.5% of the Lazard Group common membership interests (or 40.5% if the underwriters' over-allotment option is exercised in full), - Ÿ LAZ-MD Holdings will hold our Class B common stock, which will entitle it to 62.5% of the voting power of, and no economic rights in, Lazard Ltd (or 59.5% of the voting power if the underwriters' over-allotment option is exercised in full), and - \ddot{Y} the working members will be the sole members of each of LAZ-MD Holdings and LFCM Holdings.

-The master separation agreement provides that the separation and recapitalization transactions will be completed on the closing date of the equity public offering.
+The master separation agreement provides that the separation and recapitalization transactions will be completed on the closing date of this offering.